 What works for us is no touch screens for little ones.

 We do allow kid shows, though.
 Our general rhythm is to do one episode of a show after nap time.
-Because again, it’s just easier to have a blanket rule so they don’t ask to watch shows all day long.
+Because again, it’s just easier to have a blanket rule and special time where we watch TV, so the kids don’t ask to all day long.

-At some point, I announce, “Okay, we’re not doing TV anymore except for after naps.
+Once the baby is older & a faster eater, and we’d all recovered from our newborn-life-sleep-deprived-stupor, I would announce, “Okay, we’re not doing TV anymore except for after naps.
 You don’t need to ask.”
 And I just remind them of that every time they ask until they stop asking 🙂

-The favorite toddler shows around here have been: Thomas, Chuggington, Dora, and some PBS Kids Shows.
+The favorite toddler shows around here have been: Thomas, Chuggington, Dinosaur Train, and some PBS Kids Shows.
 We turn our $5/ month PBS kids subscription on and off depending on what the kids are into.
 Super Why and Wild Kratts are my personal favorites that the kids like!

 Get sleep, eat well, try to get them napping at the same time ASAP.
-Preserve your toddler’s afternoon quiet time even if they outgrow sleeping.
+Preserve your toddler’s afternoon quiet time even if they outgrow sleeping or if it’s just a little time.

 A sibling is the best gift for your little ones!
 Just keep telling yourself that even when you feel like you’re loosing your marbles!!
-They’ll be best friends in no time 🙂
+The best part is they’ll be best friends in no time 🙂